enkidevs/curriculum/mongodb/intro/crud-query-collections/query-collection-3.md

 }
 // ...
 ```
 In the example above, the document with `"_id": 1` doesn't satisfy the first expression, but it does satisfy the second, therefore it gets displayed.
+The same goes for all the other documents, they first one of the conditions, but not both.

 On the other hand, this query that uses the `$and` operator:
 ```javascript